 Ang Paglalakbay ng Bituin sa Gabing Madilim (Arnel Mardoquio, 2012)

-English Translation: A Star's Journey into the Dark Night
+English Translation: The Journey of Stars Into the Dark Night

 Like Dorothy’s companions, each of the characters in Mardoquio’s remarkably directed film are possessed by their individual needs and motives, which seem to align with Faidal’s quest to escape.
 The tedium of travel is punctuated with poignant revelations.
 Their military predators appear deliberately, always accompanied by an otherworldly drone that emphasize the innate violence of their mere presence in the land.
 Mardoquio could have easily staged rousing chases or intense gunfights.
 Thankfully, restraint overpowers the need to preach and burst.
 He tells his story with admirable confidence, showing only what needs to be shown, telling only what needs to be told, and trusting subtlety in its pursuit of accomplishing his advocacy.
 When he allows his characters to talk lengthily, the burden of their words are always well-earned.